Quin Snyder facts for kids

 |

 Quin Price Snyder (born October 30, 1966) is an American professional basketball coach who is the head coach for the Atlanta Hawks of the National Basketball Association (NBA).
 After being named a McDonald's All American as a high school player in Washington, he played college basketball for the Duke Blue Devils.
-He was the head coach of the Utah Jazz for eight seasons, and is known for being an offensive-minded tactician.
+He was the head coach of the Utah Jazz for eight seasons, and is known for being both an offensive and defensive minded tactician with a passion for player development.

 Early life